Hrish-ProCoder/Hrish-ProCoder/README.md

   <li> Looking for New Intern as AI/ML Enginner and Data Anlyst/Scientist!
 </ul>   -->

-Hello, my name is <b>Hrishabh Kulkarni</b>, a `Computer Science` graduate student at Seattle University, `specializing in Data Science`.
+Hello, my name is <b>Hrishabh Kulkarni</b>, a `Data Science` graduate student at Seattle University, `specializing in Data Science`.
 What excites me most is building robust software systems and diving into the vast world of math and data science.

 Currently, as a `data science researcher` at my university, I'm involved in exploring synthetic data generation algorithms.
 Through this work, I've not only gained valuable research experience but also achieved concrete results – notably improving classification accuracy by `10%` through fine-tuned data augmentation algorithms, which contributed to more accurate predictions and insights.